TJ231IT/Active-Directory-Project/README.md

 From here, I need to be in the bin directory.
 To get there I used this in the command line:
 ![Screenshot 2025-06-16 155652](https://github.com/user-attachments/assets/679a1916-7262-4dfc-b601-66b4416e3d44)

 To run the splunk binary I needed, I typed in ./splunk.
 This allowed me to create an account for splunk, which I needed to use the splunk interface on my laptop.
 To access the interface, I used my Splunk public IP address, along with port 8000.
 AFter typing this in my search engine, nothing happened.
 After doing some research I realized I needed to open port 8000 for my Ubuntu machine in Azure.
 After openining this port.
-I was greet with this interface:
+I was greeted with this interface:
 ![Screenshot 2025-06-16 160725](https://github.com/user-attachments/assets/19b688f8-f713-461a-a5cd-cbc5f6dab148)

-After signing in, I downloaded th app "Splunk Add-on for Microsoft Windows".
+After signing in, I downloaded the app "Splunk Add-on for Microsoft Windows".
 This helps a lot with Windows machines, which is what I am using in this project.
-The next step was to create a new index that The windows machines would use.
+The next step was to create a new index that the Windows machines would use.
 ![Screenshot 2025-06-16 161304](https://github.com/user-attachments/assets/46c033f2-cd01-4595-93ef-986ff7c34cdb)

 I made the index and named it tjadmin-ad.
 This recieved data from port 9997.
 ![Screenshot 2025-06-16 161338](https://github.com/user-attachments/assets/390b5365-c7db-4eae-8769-86ce430199c4)

-Next, I needed to download the Splunk universal forwarder on both windows machines.
+Next, I needed to download the Splunk universal forwarder on both Windows machines.
 This program is what allows the traffic to be sent to the Splunk interface.
 Once downloaded, it asked for the Hostname/Ip.
 I put the private IP for the Splunk machine, along with the default port 9997
 ![Screenshot 2025-06-16 162431](https://github.com/user-attachments/assets/7dded178-1d6a-4263-943f-f12ab0ef4639)

 In order to make this work, however, there was a little more configuration I needed to do.
-For both windows machines, I had to copy the inputs.conf file from the default folder in the SplunkUniversalForwarder system folder.
+For both Windows machines, I had to copy the inputs.conf file from the default folder in the SplunkUniversalForwarder system folder.
 I then pased that file into the local folder.
 ![Screenshot 2025-06-16 162905](https://github.com/user-attachments/assets/fce7db7b-2ca7-4743-aa3c-f4039ac1fdf6)

 Once this was done for both machines, I had to slightly edit the inputs.conf files.
 At the bottom of the files, I added this: